From privacy to heat reduction, there are many reasons why people opt to tint their vehicle’s windows.

 Over time, the presence of window tint will raise the resell value of your car when the time comes.

 If you want tinted windows, you must first decide on a window tint percentage for your car.
 Keep reading to learn more about window tinting and how to choose the best tint percentage for your car!

 Window Tint Basics

 Car window tint is a type of vinyl material that prevents sunlight from passing through the glass, and they are categorized via their percentage.
 Window tinting percentages refer to the amount of life the tint on the window can screen out.

 It’s like wearing a pair of sunglasses, but for your car.
 Here are a few points to consider for understanding car window tint basics:

-- The tint darkness is determined via the visible light transmission percentage.
+- The tint of darkness is determined via the visible light transmission percentage.

 - Rear side windows are the side windows behind the front side windows, including rear-seat passenger windows.

-- Front side windows are the front passenger and driver windows.
+- The front side windows are the front passenger and driver windows.
 Not windshield.

 - The windshield shade band is a film that extends down from the top.